MicrosoftDocs/azure-aks-docs/articles/aks/concepts-network-isolated.md

 A firewall typically establishes a barrier between a trusted network and an untrusted network, such as the Internet.
 Azure Firewall, for example, can restrict outbound HTTP and HTTPS traffic based on the FQDN of the destination, giving you fine-grained egress traffic control, but at the same time allows you to provide access to the FQDNs encompassing an AKS cluster’s outbound dependencies (something that NSGs can't do).
 For example, you can set outbound type of the cluster to `userDefinedRouting` to force outbound traffic through the firewall and then configure FQDN restrictions on outbound traffic.

-In summary, while Azure Firewall can be used to define egress restrictions on clusters with outbound requests, network isolated clusters go further on secure-by-default posture by elimintating or blocking the outbound requests altogether.
+In summary, while Azure Firewall can be used to define egress restrictions on clusters with outbound requests, network isolated clusters go further on secure-by-default posture by eliminating or blocking the outbound requests altogether.

 ### Do I need to set up any allowlist endpoints for the network isolated cluster to work?